 If we had one sentence to explain why the AeroStab was so unique, the forthcoming sentence would be it.
 Completely interchangeable and able to counteract both the weight and vibrational output of your bow, this series still weighs up to 80% lighter and costs can be cheaper than what is on the market.

-Unlike traditional stabilizer systems which offer pieces and connections of all sizes and all shapes, every piece of the Firenock AeroStab Series is based around eight main connection pieces (ASTBOM, ASTFCQ, ASTELB, ASTELQ, ASTERQ, ASTERT, ASTCU5, & ASTCU4).
-Including a bow mount, a front connection as well as multiple elbow and couplers, the possibilities are endless.
-See the images below for examples of ways to configure the connections.
+Unlike traditional stabilizer systems which offer pieces and connections of all sizes and all shapes, every piece of the Firenock AeroStab Series is based around the main connection pieces.
+Including a bow mount, a front connection mount, an angled front mount as well as multiple elbow and couplers, the possibilities are endless.
 But, of course, a stabilizer involves more than just connection pieces.
-Currently, this series also involves two extension bars (AST11B & AST33B) and four weights (ASTW10, ASTW20, ASTW30 & ASTW40) all able to mate to the connection pieces, thus making them completely interchangeable and infinitely adjustable.
+Currently, this series also involves multiple length extension bars and weights all are able to mate to the connection pieces, thus making them completely interchangeable and infinitely adjustable.